gdmoney/product-availability-checker/README.md

 ## Usage
-Insturctions are for running code in AWS.
+Insturctions for running code in AWS:

 - download the `python.zip` file from `AWS-Lambda`
 - AWS > Lambda > Create function